-What we Can Do For Your Acne (Pimples, Blackheads, Whiteheads, Cysts)
+What Our NJ Doctors Can Do For Your Acne (Pimples, Blackheads, Whiteheads, Cysts)

 “Many adults suffer from acne, which can lower one’s self-esteem.
 If your skin (and your confidence) is affected by acne, we can help.
 Make an appointment to come in and see us and together we can come up with a plan to banish your acne for good; at the very least, we can improve your complexion substantially and change the way you feel when you look in the mirror”.

 Acne is caused by clogging of the skin’s pores.
 Normally, when skin cells die, they rise to the surface of the pore and are then shed.
 When your skin produces a lot of sebum (the oil that moisturizes your skin), the skin cells that have died clump together within the pore and become trapped inside.
 Our skin is colonized by bacteria known as P. acnes; this bacteria can get inside clogged pores, which provide the perfect medium for bacterial growth, which causes the pores to become red and inflamed.
 When inflammation occurs deep within the pore, a nodule or cyst can form.

 Acne is not just pimples (pustules)- many other skin blemishes can form, including blackheads, whiteheads, cysts, nodules and papules.
 Acne can form on the face, the neck, the shoulders, the upper arms, the chest, the back and the buttocks.
 Some people have acne in one place only, while others have acne is numerous places.
 However, facial acne is what concerns most people due to the importance that we place on appearance in today’s society.

 Adult acne is more common in women due to hormonal influences; in fact, some women get adult-onset acne during menopause.
 Acne can be a side effect of some medications and may be caused by certain medical conditions.